 Step 3: Select the Brush Tool on the toolbar (keyboard shortcut B) and paint on the object area that you wish to recolor.
 Don’t worry if you paint outside the object, you can clean it up later.

 Step 4: Play with the Blending Mode in the Layers panel to see which color you like the most.
 For example, you can start by changing the blending mode of the layer to Color Burn.

 This is where you set the blending mode.

 As you see that there is some extra blue area outside of the shirt that needs to be removed.

-Simply select the Eraser Tool (E) to clean up the area.
+Simply select the Eraser Tool from the toolbar (keyboard shortcut E) to clean up the area.
 Vice versa, if you erased the recolored area by accident, use the Brush Tool to paint again.

 Feel free to explore more blending mode options.

 Who says if I paint blue, it has to be blue?

 Method 2: Hue/Saturation